P047F

 What P047F means

 P047F is set when the ECM detects that the EGR throttle valve is not responding to commanded positions as expected, or is operating outside its designed range.
-This is a performance or range fault rather than a simple open- or short-circuit fault, meaning the circuit continuity may be intact but the actual valve position does not match the ECM demand.
+This is a performance or range fault rather than a simple open- or short-circuit fault, meaning circuit continuity may be intact but the actual valve position does not match the ECM demand.

 Common causes